MylesNottingham/MylesNottingham/README.md

 ### A little bit about me.
 Experienced Industrial Engineering Technician turned Software Engineer and IT Professional.
 I have a strong background in Ruby on Rails and am skilled in Python, SQL, HTML, CSS, and more.
 Passionate about test-driven development and maintaining clean, readable code.
 Proven track record in remote work and effective collaboration.

-I couldn't be more excited to embark on this new path, refine my skills, and continue building innovative solutions.

 Feel free to reach out at MylesNottingham@gmail.com

 ---